Rights Following Criminal Conviction in Arlington

 Circumstances in which a student who has been charged with a crime could still receive financial aid include if they are charged with a crime and not convicted.
 The kinds of crimes that tend to come up in these financial aid scenarios are underage possession of alcohol or possession of marijuana.
 The scenario changes depending on whether it is federal aid versus private aid.
 Each private lender is able to set their own criteria for eligibility as to whether or not a person is going to be eligible for financial aid.
 For federal aid, the mere existence of a charge against the student does not make them ineligible for aid, but the existence of the conviction might.

-Circumstances in which a record expungement could reverse the situation for a student in Alexandria include if they are not convicted of the crime for which they were charged.
+Circumstances in which a record expungement could reverse the situation for a student in Arlington include if they are not convicted of the crime for which they were charged.
 If a student is on or applying for financial aid, the existence of the charge is not going to render them ineligible for financial aid, so the process of record expungement is not going to change anything under those circumstances.

 An expungement lawyer could help address any questions regarding rights following criminal conviction in Arlington.
 The lawyer who defended the individual success against the charge is the lawyer who does the expungement.
 The only exception to that is if there is a defense lawyer who is able to get the charge dismissed, or otherwise not prosecuted or found not guilty, does not do expungements.
 Under those circumstances, they might seek counsel from someone else, but most of the time the lawyer that represented them with successful outcomes hire them to do expungement.
+Call one today.